databricks-solutions/databricks-dab-examples/flights/flights-advanced/README.md

 - `dlt/flights_dlt_sql.yml` shows the same example of DLT pipeline translated to SQL and job to schedule that pipeline.
 - `dlt/flights_dlt_sql_validation.yml` shows running DLT pipeline in SQL plus added notebook with DLT unit tests in Python.

+## GitHub Actions
+These are not enabled for this repository but included as examples of how we would run it.
+If you want to try with actions you need to have your own GitHub repository and workspace.
+Setup steps:
+1. Create fork of the repository or some type of GitHub repository external to the Databricks organization.
+2. Move the .github folder from this flights_advanced directory into the repository root.
+3. Configure the appropriate [GitHub Secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to allow serverless connection for unit tests and authorize bundle deployment.
+4. Once these changes are pushed to GitHub, once a PR to a dev or main branch is created the action would run automatically.

 ## Getting started

 1. Install the Databricks CLI from https://docs.databricks.com/dev-tools/cli/databricks-cli.html